natashajoann/Portfolio/_posts/2020-07-17-a-few-things-every-freelancer-needs-to-know-before-their-first-project.md

 &nbsp;

-I'm embarrassed to say, it has taken me two years to finally figure out what I should and shouldn't put in my client contracts.
+I'm embarrassed to say it has taken me two years to finally figure out what I should and shouldn't put in my client contracts.
 It wasn't until a few months ago that someone finally asked me, "what services do you NOT offer as part of your monthly maintenance?"
 It was something I had never considered.

 &nbsp;